 Limit the Rights to "free to use, share, or modify, even commercially"

 Large OER collections which contain or point to learning materials can be a great place to start your OER discovery.
 The first four below are the largest.
 The OER by Disciplines guide may reveal unique options.

-A major OER concern is the frequent lack of such supplementary materials as assessments, or support tools that assist with such activities as grading.
+A major OER concern is the frequent lack of such supplementary materials as assessments, or support tools that assist with activities like grading.
 Options to address these concerns include:

 Free add-ons.
 Many of the OER repositories listed on this page will note if supplementary support materials have been added, and may also include the option to create and add your own for use by all.